reza-akbari-movahed/MDD-Classification-based-on-EEG-derived-Images-and-Deep-Learning/README.md

    - Final_Code_Cross_Validation_Without_Val.py
    - Final_Code_Random_Splitting.py
 ## Python Requirments
 The training and evaluating part of the proposed framework is implemented on Python 3.7.
-The required packages and their versions for running the codes in Python are listed in Python_requirments.txt file.
+The required packages and their versions for running the codes in Python are listed in Python_requirements.txt file.